timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 The aforementioned slipperiness
 also films words
 drawn from the wellspring of our own mind.
-For instance, over time, I forget the contents of my own blog posts.
+For instance, over time, we forget the contents of our own blog posts.

-This forgetting is problematic, because maximally benefitting from our posts, requires that we remember them.
+This forgetting is problematic, because maximally benefitting from our blog posts, requires that we remember them.
 As noted in Sadhguru's [article](https://isha.sadhguru.org/yoga/yoga-articles-mind-stress/organizing-mind-success/) [^1]
 on organizing one's mind and body for success,